abhiTronix/raspberry-pi-cross-compilers/README.md

 <a align="center"> **Up-to-date PreBuilt GCC Cross & Native Compiler Standalone Toolchains for Raspberry Pi**</a>
 </td></tr></table>

-* This project contains **UpToDate PreBuilt Raspberry pi optimized GCC Cross & Native Compilers Standalone Toolchains** that can save you tons of time and energy(*no compiling and error handling required whatsoever*) & thereby helps you get quickly started with Pi development.
+* This project contains **UpToDate PreBuilt Raspberry pi optimized GCC Cross & Native Compilers Toolchains** that can save you tons of time and energy(*no compiling and error handling required whatsoever*) & thereby helps you get quickly started with Pi development.
-* Enjoy latest GCC complete functionality on your Raspberry Pi machine in just three easy steps - [**Download, Extract and Link**](https://github.com/abhiTronix/raspberry-pi-cross-compilers#toolchain-installation-extracting--linking--testing-).
-Ideal for immediate use by developers.
+* **Enjoy latest GCC complete functionality on your Raspberry Pi machine in just three easy steps - [Download, Extract and Link](https://github.com/abhiTronix/raspberry-pi-cross-compilers#toolchain-installation-extracting--linking--testing-).** Ideal for immediate use by developers.

+* This repository provides **Free-Standing Standalone Cross-Compiler Toolchains** that gives a common setup for everyone, the same standardized headers with **no hardcoded paths**, and therefore same solutions for everyone.

 * Available Raspberry Pi GCC compilers binaries are as follows:
   * **Native GCC Compilers:** can be used with any Raspberry Pi OS flavors(*32-bit/64-bit*).
 It can be use beside old default Raspbian GCC 6.3.0 that lacks some major features(*such as C++17 support*).
   * **Cross GCC Compilers:** can be used with any Linux Distributions(*32-bit/64-bit*) for cross-compiling programs for your Raspberry Pi machine.

 * **ARM64 (*aka AArch64*)** is a popular platform that is currently experiencing growth in developer mind-share.
 This project now provides exclusive [64-bit ARM64 Raspberry Pi GCC Toolchains](https://github.com/abhiTronix/raspberry-pi-cross-compilers/wiki#bonus-64-bit-arm64-gcc-compilers-toolchains).
 * All these compilers binaries are Raspberry Pi hardware-optimized that enhances overall performance.